 - 4 cups cooked and cubed chicken I used 1 rotisserie chicken with the skin removed

-- 1 (16.3 oz) can refrigerated biscuit dough each biscuit quartered (should contain 8 biscuits)
+- 1 (16.3 oz) can refrigerated biscuit dough each biscuit quartered (one package should contain 8 biscuits)

 - 1 cup frozen green peas